Managing The Job Safety Analysis (JSA) Process

 • No physical handling of the report

 If you’ve heard the expression, ‘A picture speaks a thousand words.’ then you know the value of taking a picture or video when a hazard presents itself.
-Sometimes a picture can say more than a whole page of reporting can.
+Sometimes, a picture can say more than a whole page of reporting can.

-A digital reporting solution allows your users to upload pictures, audio, or video files right from their smartphone or other devices.
+A digital reporting solution allows your users to upload pictures, audio, or video files right from their smartphones or other devices.
 With this kind of reporting ability, the days of printed paper will soon go the way of the dinosaur.
 So, isn’t it best for your company to move forward and try out the future of incident reporting today?
 Try the 1st Reporting app on computers, laptops, Android, or iOS devices today.

 Start reporting today